 Generally speaking, an agreement can only be lawfully terminated if there is a legitimate reason to do so.
 This can be one of the following:

-Mutual agreement - both parties reach an understanding and agree to nullify the agreement and all duties defined by it.
+Both parties reach an understanding and agree to nullify the agreement and all duties defined by it.

-Fulfillment - an agreement dissolves when all the parties involved have performed their duties as required by the agreement.
+An agreement dissolves when all the parties involved have performed their duties as required by the agreement.

-Impossibility of performance - due to unforeseeable and uncontrollable circumstances, it can become impossible for the parties of an agreement to perform their respective tasks.
+Due to unforeseeable and uncontrollable circumstances, it can become impossible for the parties of an agreement to perform their respective tasks.

-Mistake, fraud or misrepresentation - if the agreement does not include all necessary information or misrepresents certain circumstances that are important to its completion, this represents a valid reason for termination.
+If the agreement does not include all necessary information or misrepresents certain circumstances that are important to its completion, this represents a valid reason for termination.

-Breach of contract - if one of the agreement’s parties does not perform their contractual duties, this constitutes a breach.
+If one of the agreement’s parties does not perform their contractual duties, this constitutes a breach.
 As a result, the non-breaching party is entitled to recover their losses.

-Termination clause - if the agreement includes a termination clause, it can determine special circumstances under which the agreement may be terminated.
+If the agreement includes a termination clause, it can determine special circumstances under which the agreement may be terminated.

 Termination clauses are commonly used in master swap agreements, for example.
 In this case they define certain circumstances under which a party is no longer financially able to complete the swap transaction.